2019-2020 Bent Tree Foundation Grant Recipients

 by Debbie Davis

-On October 12, 2017, Jesse Hunter, Chair of the Bent Tree Foundation and Nancy Davis, Secretary of the Bent Tree Foundation, presented ten grants to Pickens County administrators and educators at five Pickens County schools totaling over $10,000.
-The funds were raised through a variety of fundraising events including the Longest Day of Golf, Wines of the World and the generous donations of many Bent Tree residents.
-Each of the grants was personally presented to the school administrators and educators for implementation during the 2017-2018 academic year.
+Brian Orletsky, Nancy Davis and Debbie Davis, Chair of the Bent Tree Foundation Scholarship /Grant Program, had the pleasure to present 10 Pickens County Administrators and Educators at 5 Pickens County schools totaling over $9,089.00.
+The grant funds were raised through a variety of fundraising events including a golf event, Wines of the World and the generous donations of many Bent Tree residents.
+Each of the grants was personally presented to the School administrators and educators for implementation of their respective grants during the 2019-2020 academic year.

-In addition, the Bent Tree Foundation would like to thank the Bent Tree Foundation Grant Review Committee members and former educators Tim Long, Linda August and Nancy Davis for their dedication and review of the 2017 grant applications on behalf of the Foundation.
+In addition, the Bent Tree Foundation would like to thank the Bent Tree Foundation Grant Review Committee members and former educators Tim Long, Linda August, and Nancy Davis for their dedication and review of the 2019 grant applications.

 Also, the Bent Tree Foundation wants to thank all of the individuals in Pickens County and the Bent Tree community whose generosity and financial support help make this Bent Tree Foundation Mission possible!